openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Deploy a third Prometheus instance through Cluster Monitoring Operator

-While this is a viable alternative, deploying a third instance through CMO will merely be a stop-gap solution that can be challenging to reuse for upcoming use-cases, such as hypershift.
+While this is a viable alternative, deploying a third instance through CMO will merely be a stop-gap solution that can be challenging to reuse for upcoming use-cases, such as Hypershift.
 In addition, coupling managed service monitoring to OCP releases will reduce delivery velocity, thereby inhibiting agile software development and iterative value delivery.

 An OLM-based stack, on the other hand, allows us to release as often as possible and deliver value to managed service owners faster and in incremental batches.

 Furthermore, CMO in the current state already takes on a lot of responsibility.
 It defines and manages two stacks, Platform Monitoring and User Workload Monitoring.
 Expanding the scope of CMO further would make it harder to maintain in the long run.